-All Future Professionals must be signed in and be prepared to start class by 9:00AM (for the day classes) and by 6:00 PM (for the evening classes).
-Any Future Professional who signs in after this time will not be permitted to enter class until the next hour and must remain in the lunchroom until class time.
+- 1. All Future Professionals must be signed in and be prepared to start class by 9:00AM (for the day classes) and by 6:00 PM (for the evening classes).
+Any Future Professional who signs in after this time will not be permitted to enter class until the next hour and must remain in the lunchroom until class time. - 2.
 Future Professionals are permitted 4 late penalties per month.
 Your 5th late penalty will result in an advisory warning, loss of privileges and/or dismissal for the day.
 Future Professionals who leave early will also be considered in violation of this policy.
-Not all documentations for lateness or early leave will be excused.
+Not all documentation for lateness or early leave will be excused.
 This is monitored at the discretion of your immediate Learning Leader and Future Professional Advisor.
-Under no circumstances can a Future Professional sign in after 10:00 a.m. (day) or 7:00 p.m. (evening) for a late arrival.
+Under no circumstances can a Future Professional sign in after 10:00 a.m. (day) or 7:00 p.m. (evening) for a late arrival. - 3.
+Half Absentee (One half absent day) will be given to any Future Professional who leaves early in the day. - 4.
+Tardiness is frowned upon by the administration of this school.
+Not only does the Future Professional miss out on valuable class time but the Future Professional is subject to eventual overtime charges when this situation is chronic.
+Prior to the start of classes you should arrange to arrive at school daily and on time.
+Keeping your commitment to your scheduled hours of attendance is the first step in our evaluation of your employability.